 102 traffic related deaths, as seen in Austin in 2015, is far too many deaths.
 1 death is too many.
 If you or someone you know has been affected by an Austin car accident death, contact McMinn Law Firm today for a free consultation.

-Sunday November 19 dozens gathered at the Capitol to remember those lost in fatal traffic accidents.
+Each year, relatives of victims host a vigil one Sunday in November to remember those lost in fatal traffic accidents.
 They shared memories of their loved ones, and what unfolded after their sudden and shocking loss.

 One woman lost her partner, bicyclist Andrew Tilin, when he was struck by a car while changing a flat tire along 360.
 Shellie Oroshiba spoke of her loss, and expressed desire for change in the future.